Holiday Recommendations from an MD with PD

 One of our favorite resources for events, programs and general information for the Parkinson’s community is the American Parkinson Disease Association.
 Here’s a timely post from their National Young Onset Center written by Marshall “Dopadoc” Davidson— a New Jersey-based M.D. who was diagnosed with early-onset Parkinson’s disease back in 2005, when he was 44.
 Beyond…

-Delay the Disease – Exercise to Fight Parkinson’s Symptoms
+Delay the Disease: An Exercise Program to Combat Parkinson’s Symptoms

 Delay the Disease is a fitness plan and community-based exercise program designed to empower people with Parkinson’s disease (PD) to optimize their physical function.
 Originating in Columbus, Ohio in 2007, Delay The Disease is quickly becoming a national phenomenon in the Parkinson’s prevention field, and is starting to become internationally acknowledged.
 Delay the Disease founders…

 In recognition of National Family Caregivers Month, Theracycle would like to single out someone who stands out as an extraordinary caregiver: Lianna Marie of Bellingham, WA, whose mother Val was diagnosed with Parkinson’s disease back in 1991.
-Since then, beyond providing extraordinary care for her mother, Lianna has become an extraordinary force of nature, driven…
+Since then, beyond providing extraordinary care for her mother, Lianna has become an extraordinary force of…

-Cycling Aids Parkinson’s Diagnosis and Treatment
+Parkinson’s Diagnosis and Treatment: Cycling’s Role

 While The Theracycle Blog has principally focused on how stationery cycling can provide therapeutic benefits to people who live with Parkinson’s disease and other movement disorders, recently published research from a Japanese university suggests that the ability to ride a bicycle can help doctors determine whether the patient has Parkinson’s disease or atypical parkinsonism.
 It’s somewhat…